THE SHOWOFF TALENT FACTORY

-The Talent Factory is a year long science communication and performance development programme.
-Now in it’s second year, the programme takes a diverse group of science communicators and helps them become a mutually-supportive group of elite science performers.
-Participants get exciting opportunities to practice their skills and develop new ones as well as help and guidance from the creator of Bright Club and Science Showoff, Steve Cross.
+The Talent Factory is a year-long communication and performance development programme.
+Now in its third year, the programme takes a diverse group of communicators of research and ideas and helps them develop their skills and practice to become a mutually supportive community.
+Participants get exciting opportunities to practise their skills and develop new ones as well as help and guidance from the creator of Bright Club, History Showoff and Science Showoff, Steve Cross.

-- To perform at lots of Science Showoff gigs and other fun things Steve organises or takes part in
+- To perform at lots of online gigs and other fun things Steve organises or takes part in

 - Access to opportunities and development no-one else can get